 Sparse mixture-of-expert (MoE) architectures \citep{shazeer2017} are the new dominant paradigm in Large Language Models (LLMs) because they enable tremendous parameter scaling while maintaining manageable inference costs \citep{artetxe-etal-2022-efficient, glam}.
 In terms of interpretability, MoEs present a trade-off compared to dense models.
 Their sparsity enables more redundancy in parameterization \citep{dai-etal-2024-deepseekmoe, li-etal-2025-decoding} and the routing mechanisms are sensitive and variable \citep{yang2025mixture}.
 However, their discrete expert activation facilitates the analysis of which model components are responsible for the end result.

-Despite remarkable progress in LLM multilingual capabilities enabled by scaling, the highly English-centric pre- and post-training of most models means performance gaps remain large for most languages beyond a select few.
+Scaling has driven remarkable progress in LLM multilingual capabilities, yet pre- and post-training are often heavily English-centric.
+As a result, large performance gaps remain beyond a select few languages.
 In recent years, significant effort has been devoted to interpreting the internal mechanisms that enable multilinguality.
 This has generally unveiled shared feature spaces in the middle part of the model, which are pivotal to the cross-lingual transfer of model capabilities \citep{kojima-etal-2024-multilingual, wendler-etal-2024-llamas, bandarkar2025layer, wu2025the}.
-However, this work has been limited to \textit{dense} LLMs, whereas sparse activation patterns in MoE architectures lead to different computational structures whose impact on feature representations remains unexplored.
-We discuss relevant literature in Section~\ref{recentworks}
+However, this work has been limited to \textit{dense} LLMs, whereas sparse activation in MoE architectures leads to different computational structures whose impact on feature representations remains unexplored.

 In this work, we investigate multilingual behavior in mixture-of-experts LLMs.
 To begin with, a data analysis comparing routing across parallel datasets yields numerous coherent findings.
-Studying \qwen-30B-A3B \citep{qwen3}, \phimoe \citep{phi3}, \gpt-20B \cite{gptoss}, and \olmoe \citep{olmoe}, we find that, despite their sparsity, they adopt similar mechanisms as dense LLMs; leveraging language-agnostic parameters in intermediate model layers—if anything in a clearer, more modular way.
+Studying \qwen-30B-A3B \citep{qwen3}, \phimoe \citep{phi3}, \gpt-20B \cite{gptoss}, and \olmoe \citep{olmoe}, we find that, despite their sparsity, they adopt similar mechanisms as dense LLMs; leveraging language-agnostic parameters in intermediate model layers—if anything, in a clearer, more modular way.
 In addition, language performance is strongly correlated to its cross-lingual routing alignment to English.
 We further highlight how multilingual expert specialization impacts router entropy and token-to-token routing similarity.
-We present detailed from our routing analysis in Section~\ref{analysis}.